A Complete Guide to Score Better in Geography for UPSC: UPSC Exam Strategy

-- Environmental Geography- Savindra Singh
+- Environmental geography by Savindra Singh

-- Human Geography- Majid Hussain.
+- Human Geography by Majid Hussain.

 - Models In Geography – Majid Husain.

-- India a Comprehensive Geography by Kullar – This is good for the static portions of Indian Geography.
+- India a Comprehensive Geography by Kullar – This is good for the static portions of Indian geography.

 - Down to Earth Magazine.
 This will help gain an insight into the current issues.

-4. The Tough And The Easy
+The Tough and The Easy

-In Paper II, there is an emphasis on regional planning and contemporary issues.
+There is an emphasis on regional planning and contemporary issues.
 This makes the paper very dynamic and hugely increases its scope.
 So the tough part here is not so much the content but rather the vastness of it.
 Remember to stick to the syllabus and limit your sources of information, so that you don’t get carried away.

 The easy parts for me were Climatology and Oceanography.
 These two subjects are static in nature and also covered in GS.
 The conceptual nature makes these papers easy to understand and remember.

-5. The Importance Of A Test Series
+The Importance of A Test Series

 Joining a good test series is very important, both for practice as well as testing your knowledge.
-A good test series helps you identify, rectify and strengthen your weak areas.
+A good test series on geography for UPSC can help you identify, rectify and strengthen your weak areas.
 Therefore choose your test series wisely.
-I had joined test series with Shabbir Sir as I found the notes very informative and relevant.
+Solve as many tests as you can to get enough writing practice for the exam.

 Do Not Ignore The Diagrams

-Flow charts and diagrammatic representations are what made geography even more interesting for me.
+Flow charts and diagrammatic representations are what made this even more interesting for me.
 It is a good idea to make your own diagrams rather than follow the ones in the books.
 I kept a diagram bank with me, which formed a major part of my geography revision notes.
 Even in my exam, I made diagrams for most questions.

 Getting into the habit of drawing diagrams will also be useful for other papers too as it will improve your presentation.

 My Three Pearls of Wisdom

 - The mapping section in Paper II is extremely scoring and must not be left at any cost.
-Get into the habit of referring to the atlas starting from your Prelims preparation itself.
+Get into the habit of referring to the atlas starting from your Prelims geography for UPSC preparation itself.
 Always be curious and look for the places you read about in current affairs on the map.

 - Focus on the diagrams.
-I cannot stress on the importance of this point enough!
+I cannot stress the importance of this point enough!
 Diagrams are crucial to this subject and must not be ignored at any cost.

-We at UPSC Pathshala provide the most comprehensive course on Geography.
-It is headed by Akshay Palande, Geography Expert and the Head Mentor.
+We at UPSC Pathshala provide the most comprehensive course on geography.
+It is headed by Akshay Palande, geography expert and the head mentor.
 Chat with us to know more about the course.